Toyger Cat Profile and Information

 Although toyger cats may be greatly exposed to the risk of heart murmurs, there still isn’t enough history to make any concrete conclusions about the common health issues of toyger cats.

-A regular visit to the vet, checkups, immunization and preventive care is necessary for your pet if they must be very healthy.
+Regular vet visits, checkups, immunizations, and preventive care are necessary for your pet if it is very healthy.

-Your cat’s lifespan can be reduced if they are obese, so discuss with your veterinarian if you suspect unusual weight gain in your cat.
+Your cat’s lifespan can be reduced if it is obese, so discuss with your veterinarian if you suspect unusual weight gain in your cat.

 Pros